nickjalbert/reading/_posts/2020-07-06-the-darkest-particles.markdown

 are unaffected because they rarely interact with more familiar forms of matter.

 The standard model of physics allows for three neutrino flavors, but there have been a number of anomalies in experimental results that suggests this is not the whole picture.
-Some physics (like the authors of this article) suggest these anomalies point to a fourth neutrino flavor.
+Some physicists (like the authors of this article) suggest these anomalies point to a fourth neutrino flavor.

 This fourth neutrino flavor, the *sterile neutrino*, would interact with the universe only through gravity (and not the strong nuclear, weak nuclear, or